Building a Defense in Weston Disorderly Conduct Cases

 Can You Contest Domestic Violence Disorderly Conduct Charges?

-The central issue in most domestic violence disorderly conduct cases is an assumption by the arresting law enforcement officer that one or both parties involved in a dispute acted offensively or disruptively towards each other.
+The central issue in most domestic violence disorderly conduct cases is an assumption by the arresting law enforcement officer that one or both parties involved in a dispute acted offensively or disruptively toward each other.
 Accordingly, it is sometimes possible to get disorderly conduct charges dismissed simply by showing that the dispute in question has been resolved and there are no lingering domestic problems.
 This can be done independently between the parties involved or with help from legal counsel and a third-party mediator.

 It is important to collect and preserve all available evidence that may show what really happened, including emergency call recordings, police notes and reports, audio and video surveillance footage, and witness statements.
 Any discrepancies between the arresting officer’s testimony and this documentary evidence could be key to an effective defense strategy in a Weston disorderly conduct case.
 To learn more about defending against domestic violence disorderly conduct in Weston, click here.